freenas/freenas-docs/userguide/sharing.rst

 Remember these points when creating NFS shares:

 #.
-Clients will specify the :guilabel:`Path` when mounting the share.
+Clients specify the :guilabel:`Path` when mounting the share.

 #.
-The :guilabel:`Maproot` and :guilabel:`Mapall` options are
+The :guilabel:`Maproot` and :guilabel:`Mapall` options cannot
-    exclusive, meaning only one can be used as the |web-ui| does not allow both.
+    both be enabled.
 The :guilabel:`Mapall` options supersede the :guilabel:`Maproot` options.
 To restrict only the *root* user permissions, set the :guilabel:`Maproot` option.
 To restrict permissions of all users, set the :guilabel:`Mapall` options.

 #.
-Each pool or dataset is considered to be its own filesystem and
+Each pool or dataset is considered to be a unique filesystem.
-    individual NFS shares cannot cross filesystem boundaries.
+    Individual NFS shares cannot cross filesystem boundaries.
 Sharing multiple directories with additional paths is only allowed within a single pool or dataset.

 #.
-The network and host must be unique per share and filesystem or
+The network and host must be unique to both each created share and
-    directory.
-Because :file:`/etc/exports` does not act like an ACL, the rule to apply is undefined among overlapping networks or when using the same share with multiple hosts.
+    the filesystem or directory included in that share.
+Because :file:`/etc/exports` is not an access control list (ACL), the rules contained in :file:`/etc/exports` become undefined with overlapping networks or when using the same share with multiple hosts.

 #.
 The :guilabel:`All dirs` option can only be used once per share per
     filesystem.